 UNESCO and Al Jazeera Satellite Network have signed an agreement to promote freedom of expression and access to information in the Arab world.

-“This agreement advances a new kind of partnership UNESCO is establishing with media organizations,” said UNESCO’s Director-General Irina Bokova.
+UNESCO’s Director-General Irina Bokova.
 “The UN charter proclaims the promotion of respect for human rights and fundamental freedoms for all.
 As a leading source of news and information about the Arab world and beyond, Al Jazeera is well positioned to uphold these principles in this region.”

 World Press Freedom Day on 3 May will be an annual focal point of the two-year agreement.
 UNESCO and Al Jazeera will work together to host a series of events to mark the Day, including documentary films and photojournalism exhibitions.